Ghurid campaigns in India: Background

 The Persian accounts only mentioned a few invasions by the Ghurids prior to their decisive victory of Tarain.
 Contray to the Persian authorities, the local Hindu and Jain works claimed that the "Mleccha Ghori" (barbarian) was defeated several times before the First Battle of Tarain.
 While these accounts vastly exaggerate the number of Ghurid invasions in order to magnify the scale of native resistance, though the Ghurids generals after their occupation of Punjab in 1186, possibly began to raid into the territories of north but were fended off by the Rajput chiefs.

+Campaign timeline

+This list illustrates the significant events that occurred as a result of the Ghurid campaigns in India.

 Conquest of Multan and Uch

-In 1175, Mu'izz al-Din crossed the Indus river through the Gomal Pass instead of the Khyber Pass, as the former was a shorter route to make inroads into the coastal plain of Gujarat and for subsequent advance into the Peninsular India.
-His first expedition was against the Qarmatians (Shia sect) in Multan.
-The Qarmatians were crushed by Mahmud of Ghazni in the early eleventh century, although they soon regained their yoke in Multan and even as far as the upper plain of Sindh and possibly Uch as well soon after his death in 1030.
+In 1175, Muhammad crossed the river Indus through the Gomal Pass instead of the Khyber Pass, as the former was a shorter route to make inroads into the coastal plain of Gujarat and for subsequent advance into the Peninsular India.
+His first expedition was against the Isma'ilis (Shia sect) in Multan.
+The Isma'ili Emirate of Multan had been crushed by Mahmud of Ghazni in the early eleventh century, although the sect soon regained rule of Multan and even as far as the upper plain of Sindh and possibly Uch as well soon after his death in 1030.
 They were defeated and Mu'izz al-Din captured Multan after a stiff resistance by the Qaramatians in 1175.

 Uch

-After capturing Multan, Mu'izz al-Din marched to Uch (situated between Chenab and Jhelum river) which was annexed in 1176.
+After capturing Multan, Muhammad marched to Uch (situated between Chenab and Jhelum river) which was annexed in 1176.